colugomusic/ez/README.md

 ## Usage

 There are many ways to use this library so I will document them properly one day.
+There is some documentation [in the header](include/ez.hpp).

 Here is a very basic example:

 ```c++
 struct Value {